Farhan-arc/ecommerce-data-analysis/README.md

  giving us a clearer picture of sales trends.

 2. Transaction Insights
-3. Calculated the total money spent for each transaction, allowing us to analyze revenue generated over time.
+.
+Calculated the total money spent for each transaction, allowing us to analyze revenue generated over time.

-4.
+.
 Extracted additional temporal features such as Year, Month, Day, and Hour from the InvoiceDate to better understand seasonal trends and time-specific behavior

+3. Customer Behavior Analysis
+.
+Identified the Top 5 Customers based on the amount spent, providing valuable information for customer retention strategies and targeted marketing campaigns.